connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

   },
 ```

-(For reference, my complete & annotated VS Code settings can be found [here](../Dotfiles/VSCODE-settings.jsonc).)
+You'll also want to add `"[javascriptreact]"`, if applicable.
+For reference, my complete & annotated VS Code settings can be found [here](../Dotfiles/VSCODE-settings.jsonc).

 ### .prettierrc options
 As discussed, Prettier doesn't let us do a whole lot of configuration.
 We only needed to change two options to match AirBnB, but we can customize [a few more](https://prettier.io/docs/en/options.html) if we want.
-[My Prettier config file](../Dotfiles/.prettierrc) specifies all of the options I'm opiniated about, even though I'm just re-stating the default behavior for most of them.
+[My Prettier config file](../Dotfiles/.prettierrc.json) specifies all of the options I'm opiniated about, even though I'm just re-stating the default behavior for most of them.

 ### String Format Power-Ups
 One set of rules that breaks during Prettier / ESLint integration is string templating.
 We want to avoid template literals unless necessary, but always prefer template literals over string concatenation.
 To re-enable this behavior, we need to add an explicit rule in our **`.eslintrc.json`** file: